networknt/json-schema-validator/doc/yaml-line-numbers.md

 * We instantiate our custom JsonNodeFactory with the YAMLParser reference, and the line locations get recorded for us as the file is parsed.
 * If any exceptions are thrown, they will already contain a JsonLocation object that we can use directly if needed
 * If we get no validation messages, we know the JSON tree matches the schema and we can do any post processing we need on the tree.
 We'll see how to report any issues with this in the next part
-* We'll look at how to line locations for ValidationMessage errors in Scenario 2
+* We'll look at how to get line locations for ValidationMessage errors in Scenario 2

 ### Scenario 1, solution part 4 - extracting the line details